alicemorey/meetup/README.md

 - When: user is able to click on an event it opens up on the screen
 - Then: user can find the event

-**2. Scenario 2: When a user has access to an event and would like to see the details of the event**
+Scenario 2: When a user has access to an event and would like to see the details of the event
 - Given: user hasn’t looked at the details of the event,
 - When: user finds and clicks on the event they are interested in,
 - Then: user is able to see the details, including exact location and description of the event.

-**3. Scenario 3:When a user has access to an event and would like hide details**
+Scenario 3:When a user has access to an event and would like hide details
 - Given: user hasn’t hidden event details,
 - When: user would like to hide event details by pressing a button,
 - Then: user is able to press a button to hide details of an event they should be able to see the details of the event and then hide them again.

-**3. Feature 3: Specify Number of Events**
+**2. Feature 3: Specify Number of Events**

 Scenario 1: When user hasn’t specified a number, 32 events are shown by default.
 - Given: user hasn’t found a list of events